Methodology

 What it doesn't do, honestly

-How the three leaderboards relate
+How the leaderboards relate

 Shared data, shared recency